ethereum/consensus-specs/specs/bellatrix/beacon-chain.md

 ## Introduction

-This upgrade adds transaction execution to the beacon chain as part of the Merge fork.
+This upgrade adds transaction execution to the beacon chain as part of Bellatrix fork.

 Additionally, this upgrade introduces the following minor changes:
 * Penalty parameter updates to their planned maximally punitive values